standardhealth/cimpl-doc/docs/cimpl6Reference.md

 shr.finding.Observation
 ```

-!!! note "While rare and considered bad practice, naming collisions between elements across multiple namespaces is possible.
+>**Note:** "While rare and considered bad practice, naming collisions between elements across multiple namespaces is possible.
 In the case of a naming collision (such as when a namespace `Uses` multiple namespaces that define an element with the same declared name), you would have to refer to the specific unique FQN instead of the declared name in element, field, and value definitions."

 ## Concept Code
 The `Concept` keyword is used to define the concept code for the element.
 These are numerical codes that identify clinical terms, primitive or defined, organized in hierarchies.